sct-pipeline/ukbiobank-spinalcord-csa/README.md

 #### 2. Correct segmentations
 For manual segmentation, you will need ITK-SNAP and this repository only.
 See **[installation](#installation)** instructions and **[dependencies](#dependencies)**.

-Here is a tutorial for manually correcting segmentations:
+Here is a tutorial for manually correcting segmentations.
+Note that the new QC report format with interactive features (✅/❌/⚠️) is not included in the tutorial.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/vCVEGmKKY3o/sddefault.jpg)](https://youtu.be/vCVEGmKKY3o "Correcting segmentations across multiple subjects")